zafeirakopoulos/math-data/example files/README.md

 ## gen.py

-Simple random number generating script to demonstrate the generator.
+A simple random number generating script to demonstrate the generator.

+## dataset_example_output.py

+A simple demo file to show the current form of output from datasets. note that python interpreter should start at project root in order to work right now.
+This will generate two files named _generator\_dataset\_output.txt_ and _static\_dataset\_output.txt_ .
+These files contains the output of the dataset in runtime.

+`${project_root} > python3 "./example files/dataset_example_output.py"`